“Always worthwhile session”

 As well as updating you on the law this seminar considers how developments are likely to impact on your practice.
 All delegates receive a substantial set of materials providing thorough notes on all cases and statutory developments – an indispensable update to your contract law resources.

-Laura Macgregor is Professor of Commercial Contract Law and Director of the Edinburgh Centre for Commercial Law at the University of Edinburgh.
-Lorna Richardson is Lecturer in Commercial Law at the University of Edinburgh.
+Laura Macgregor is Professor of Commercial Contract Law and Deputy Head of the Law School at the University of Edinburgh.
+Lorna Richardson is Lecturer in Commercial Law and Director of Continuing Professional Development at the Law School, University of Edinburgh.

 Learning Outcomes and Objectives